How To Add Currency Conversion In WordPress

 • Translation support

-Important: This plugin needs PHP 5.3.0 or later.
-Do not install this plugin if you are running an older version of PHP on your server.
-Ask your web host to update your PHP server installation if required.
+Important: This plugin requires your server to be running PHP 5.3.0 or later.
+Do not install this plugin if you currently have an older version of PHP installed on your server.
+Alternatively, ask your web host to upgrade your PHP server installation if necessary.

-You can install the Currencyr plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the Currencyr plugin from your WP admin area by searching for “currencyr” in the Plugins section and clicking “Install Now” …

 WP Plugin - Currency Conversion